b-/custom-bluefin-dx/README.md

 # custom-kinoite

-This is my personal rendition of [Fedora Kinoite](https://kinoite.fedoraproject.org/) based on [ublue-os](https://github.com/ublue-os) with custom modifications and fixes for my workflow.
+This is my personal rendition of [Fedora Silverblue](https://silverblue.fedoraproject.org/) based on [ublue-os/bluefin](https://github.com/ublue-os/bluefin)-dx with custom modifications and fixes for my workflow.
 This _may_ be useful for other people to use, but it's specifically tailored for my usage.
 Use at your own risk.

 ## Based

-This is a fork of [btkostner/silverblue](https://github.com/btkostner/silverblue), tweaked to build Kinoite 39 instead of Silverblue 38.
+This is a fork of [btkostner/silverblue](https://github.com/btkostner/silverblue), tweaked to build Bluefin-dx 38.

 As said above, this repository is based off the excellent work of [ublue-os](https://github.com/ublue-os), the [Fedora Silverblue](https://silverblue.fedoraproject.org/) team, the [Flatpak](https://flatpak.org/) project, [ostree](https://github.com/ostreedev/ostree), and a multitude of other projects and people not listed here.